Linux-RISC/Reanimator/install_guide.md

 ----------<br>
 <br>
 6.3 (for O2 R5k/R10k) on O2 R5k (tested by kikems).
 This procedure is similar to IRIX 6.5.0 installation<br>
-- select option "1. from [source]" and add the right sources, you can type "rbpi" or "debian" for server name, SKIP "/" before "i".
+- select option "1. from [source]" and add the right sources, you can type "rbpi" or "debian" for server name, <b>SKIP</b> "/" before "i".
 For example:<br>
 <br>
 Use "rbpi" or "debian" according to the installation platform.
 These are the sources:<br>
 irix@rbpi:i/IRIX/irix63/1/dist<br>